E-commerce

 SEO strategy: established brand

-With strong visibility, the game changes: it becomes about defending and expanding your semantic territory.
-Expand targeting toward thematic clusters (guides, comparisons, case studies) while protecting pages with high organic revenue.
-Set up a testing cadence (titles, content blocks, internal linking) measured over windows compatible with the indexing delay reported by Google.
+With strong visibility, the game changes: it is about defending and expanding your semantic territory.
+Broaden targeting toward thematic clusters (guides, comparisons, case studies) while protecting pages with high organic revenue.
+Put in place a testing cadence (titles, content blocks, internal linking) measured over windows compatible with the delay in processing signaled by Google.

-• Continuous optimization: refine pages that are already performing rather than multiplying cannibalizing URLs.
+• Continuous optimization: refine the pages that are already performing rather than multiplying cannibalizing URLs.

-• International and brand: if you open new countries, plan hreflang, currencies, and controlled duplications.
+• International and brand: if you are opening new countries, plan hreflang, currencies, and controlled duplication.

 • Technical monitoring: at high volume, a Core Web Vitals regression or a template issue can be costly; automate alerts.

-• Content strategy: combine conversion SEO and editorial content to capture informational intent upstream of the cart.
+• Content strategy: combine conversion SEO and editorial content to capture informational intent before the cart.

 KPIs to track (established brand)

-• Share of visibility across a set of strategic queries (via SEO tool)
+• Visibility share across a set of strategic queries (via SEO tool)

 • Core Web Vitals and page experience on high-traffic templates